venom-blockchain/venom-blockchain.github.io/docs/start/general/presskit.md

 # Presskit

-You can use these files to publish informational materials related to the Venom Foundation
+You can use these files to publish informational materials related to the Venom Foundation.

 ## Images